Info & FAQ

 Parking

 Parking is available in the public lots near the Square and in the parking lots and deck on the UNG campus.
 We strongly recommend you park in either the UNG parking lot on S. Chestatee or the UNG parking deck, entrance off of College Circle (off W. Main).
 All are within walking distance of the Festival.
-For those unable to walk to the MainStage, the closest drop-off to the MainStage Tent is at the corner of Hawkins and N. Park St. See the map here.
+For those who need to be dropped off, the closest drop-off to the MainStage Tent is at the corner of Hawkins and N. Park St. behind the stage in Hancock Park.
+See the map here.

 Bear's Den